+Let’s start this Wahl Sterling 4 review with an overview.
 Both clippers from the 4 series stick to a mixture of black and chrome looks.
 In a way, that’s similar to how the Super Taper II is.
 Quite distinctive and elegant, I’d say.

 The corded Sterling 4 clipper packs 6.25″ and weighs 1 lb, which is a standard for Wahl professional clippers.
 It runs on the older V5000 motor.
 Sure, you get enough power – Wahl electromagnetic motors are quite great, but it’s not the V9000 one.